proteus-finance/token/README.md

 **Seed**

--> seed function ***have 8*** percent of token supply.
--> seed function will take two parameter one is amount thats will be in ***Uint128*** and recipient address thats will be in String.
--> seed function only will work after the three months of deployment of token.
--> you can only do  ***5 percent*** of seeding every month.
--> seed function will not work after 23 months of token deployment.
+seed function ***have 8*** percent of token supply seed function will take two parameter one is amount thats will be in ***Uint128*** and recipient address thats will be in String seed function only will work after the three months of deployment of token you can only do  ***5 percent*** of seeding every month seed function will not work after 23 months of token deployment

 **IDO**
 -> IDO function ***have 4*** percent of token supply.